Edge Weight Prediction For Category-Agnostic Pose Estimation: Further Experiments

 \subsection{Quantitative Results - Additional Metrics}

+\paragraph{MP-100} For a more complete comparison of our method, we report PCK at threshold 0.1 in Table~\ref{pck10}.
+As shown in Table~\ref{pck10}, our method outperforms GraphCape, former SOTA graph-based method by +2.87\% on the 1-shot setting and by +1.08\% on the 5-shot setting.
+Overall, we achieve gains of +4.33\% and +1.74\% over CapeFormer, a method that don't use any prior graph structure, emphasizing the importance of this added refined prior.
+Notably, even in splits where GraphCape underperforms CapeFormer, our method comes on top, underscoring the advantage of graph-based methods over point-based ones when optimal pose-graphs are learned and effectively utilized.

-For a more complete comparison of our method, we report two additional metrics - Area Under ROC Curve (AUC) and Normalized Mean Error (NME) on the MP-100 dataset 1-shot setting.
-We evaluate CapeFormer, SCAPE, GraphCape, and our method.
-As shown in Table~\ref{Tab:auc}, our method achieves state-of-the-art also in these metrics, demonstrating the superiority of our method.
+Additionaly we include the Area Under ROC Curve (AUC), and Normalized Mean Error (NME) on the MP-100 dataset 1-shot setting.
+As shown in Table~\ref{Tab:auc}, our method also excels in these metrics, demonstrating the superiority of our method.

+\paragraph{Point-based methods} We also include a visual quantitative comparison of the MP-100 dataset with recent CAPE methods in Figure~\ref{fig:mp100}.
+It's important to note that most other non graph-based CAPE works are complementary and parallel to ours, meaning that combining different methods could help build even stronger CAPE models.

+\paragraph{Computational Complexity.} EdgeCape introduces a lightweight computational overhead, adding approximately 2.5M parameters and 2 GFLOPs to the GrapCape baseline (totaling $\approx$ 30 GFLOPs).
+By leveraging recent transformer optimizations on modern hardware, this translates to a modest inference latency increase of only $\approx$ 2 ms per image on an NVIDIA A5000.
+Notably, the matrix-power operations required for attention bias are executed using PyTorch’s GPU-optimized linear algebra kernels, incurring negligible cost (measured at $\approx$ 0.02 GFLOPs for 100 keypoints and $K=4$).
+While we acknowledge that current CAPE methodologies have not yet reached real-time frame rates, we plan to investigate further efficiency improvements in future work.